 For oblivious mutants, living on a cycle $C_N$ or in a well-mixed population does not make a difference when it comes to fixation and elimination probabilities.
 That is, the top rows of \cref{fig:r1,fig:table} apply to the lattice $C_N$ as well as to the well-mixed population~\cite{nowak2006evolutionary}.
 In particular, the fixation and elimination probability are equal to $1/N$ when $r=1$, otherwise they either tend to a constant, or they are exponentially small as the population size $N$ becomes large.

 If the mutant is a replacer, the spatial structure does make a difference.
 We are able to compute the fixation and elimination probabilities exactly, see~\SI{} for details.
-It turns out that the threshold fitness value shifts to $r^\star=1/2$.
+It turns out that the threshold value of the reproductive rate shifts to $r^\star=1/2$.
 When $r^\star=1/2$, both the fixation probability $\fps_{r=1/2}(C_N)$ and the elimination probability $\eps_{r=1/2}(C_N)$ are of the order of $1/N$.
 The following result lists the approximate probabilities also in the cases $r<1/2$ and $r>1/2$.

 \begin{theorem}[Cycle] Let $C_N$ be the cycle of size $N$, where $N$ is large.
 Then

 \end{theorem}